LTL Shipping Checklist

 Step 3: Insure Your Shipment

 All too often in the freight world, cargo gets lost or damaged.
 Being covered in the event of such unfortunate cases is essential.
-Every carrier offers a “basic” level of insurance coverage known as limited liability coverage.
-For some shippers, this is enough, but this level of coverage doesn’t necessarily reflect the full value of your item and is determined based on either flat rates or the weight and freight class of your shipment.
+Every carrier offers “basic” coverage, known as limited liability coverage.
+For some shippers, this is enough, but this level of coverage doesn’t necessarily reflect the total value of your item and is determined based on flat rates or the weight and freight class of your shipment.

-Make sure you have all your bases covered and understand everything you need to know about freight insurance so you pick the right coverage option.
+Ensure you have all your bases covered and understand everything you need about freight insurance to pick the right coverage option.

 Step 4: Understand Accessorials